 Wheelchairs are available free of charge on a first-come, first-served basis.
 Please stop by the Information Desk for assistance.
 All floors are accessible by elevator, and the Carter is equipped with accessible restrooms and drinking fountains.
 All our entrances are barrier free.

 Assistive listening devices are available upon request for use during all public events or tours.

 Hear more about artworks from artists, museum staff, community members, and others by dialing in or streaming on your smart device.

 We have seating throughout the museum, and you are also welcome to make yourself at home on the gallery floor as you explore.
-You can relax or have quiet time in the Library or Auditorium.

 Our Community Partners

 - Dementia Friendly Fort Worth

 - Fort Worth Museum of Science and History